 We are grateful for the vital work that the folks at Nicholas House are doing to alleviate homelessness in Atlanta, and we feel fortunate to have had the opportunity to help them implement technology with such a positive effect on the families they serve.

 We created the #BetterTogether campaign so that we can showcase some of the important efforts of the nonprofits and people we’ve worked with.
-And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners, tireless volunteers, and TechBridge staff who enable us to do our work.
+And because social change is a community effort, we also wanted to showcase our generous sponsors, amazing technology partners, tireless volunteers, and staff.
+Without them, we couldn’t do our work.

 We feel that these stories exemplify the transformational work that can happen when organizations and individuals work hard — together — towards a common goal.
 We hope that hearing these stories is as inspirational to you as it is to us.